 Learn more about area resources and programs to help residents become more sustainable.

-Residents can sign up for a Community Supported Composting program offered by Rust Belt Riders.
-For $5 a month, residents can drop off their compost at specially marked bins at the Nature Center at Shaker Lakes.
-Rust Belt Riders composts all household food scraps and BPI Certified products.
-Later this year, Rust Belt will roll out a residential pick up service in Shaker ($40 a month).
+- Residents can sign up for a Community Supported Composting program offered by Rust Belt Riders, which composts all household food scraps and BPI Certified products.
 Learn more.

 Residents residing in apartment buildings that do not provide recycling services may bring their recyclables to the Service Center (15600 Chagrin Blvd.) on Saturdays and Sundays, 8 am-4 pm.

-Shaker residents in the City’s electric aggregation program — offered by NOPEC — are enrolled in a 50% renewable electric product.
-But NOPEC also offers several 100% renewable electric products for Shaker residents for a minimal additional charge.
-Residents can request to be switched to a 100% renewable product by calling NOPEC at 855-667-3201.
-A typical Shaker home on a 100% plan will produce two tons less carbon per year, according to ohiogreenelectricityproject.org, a grassroots organization that is working to help Shaker residents make the switch.
+Shaker residents in the City’s electric aggregation program — offered by NOPEC — are automatically enrolled in a "Standard Program" plan that comes from 87% fossil fuel and nuclear power and only 13% from renewable sources such as wind and solar.
+But for a minimal additional charge, residents can request that NOPEC switch them to one of their 100% renewable products (such as NOPEC’s “Standard program + 100% renewable content”) by calling 855-667-3201.
+A typical Shaker home on a 100% plan will produce about three tons less greenhouse gases per year, according to ohiogreenelectricityproject.org, a local grassroots organization.

 Make a rain barrel at one of the many workshops offered by the Cuyahoga Soil and Water Conservation District.

 Shaker is one of just 13 communities in Ohio to be designated as a Bike Friendly Community by the League of American Bicyclists.
 Learn where to bicycle in Shaker or download county bike maps at NOACA.

 There are three EV charging stations in Shaker Heights (and two more in the works).
 They are at: